Antarctica hit 70 degrees above average in March, an apparent world record - NewsBreak

 In Antarctica, the two-mile high (3,234 meters) Concordia station was at 10 degrees (-12.2 degrees Celsius) on March 18, which is about 70 degrees warmer than average, while the even higher Vostok station hit a shade above 0 degrees (-17.7 degrees Celsius), beating its all-time record by about 27 degrees (15 degrees Celsius), according to a tweet from extreme weather record tracker Maximiliano Herrera.
 The coastal Terra Nova Base was far above freezing at 44.6 degrees (7 degrees Celsius).

-For some perspective, the wild 70-degree temperature change would be akin to Cleveland going from its March average high of 45 degrees one day to a blistering 115 the next.Will Smith apologizes for slapping Chris Rock after Academy launches review
+For some perspective, the wild 70-degree temperature change would be akin to Cleveland going from its March average high of 45 degrees one day to a blistering 115 the next.Plastic particles found in human bloodstreams for the first time ever

 Professor Randall Cerveny, who teaches geographical sciences at Arizona State University and also serves as the Rapporteur on Extreme Records for the United Nations/World Meteorological Organization (WMO), told CNN that the WMO doesn’t track temperature-above-average records.
 He added that the stats he had seen appeared to support Rhode’s tweet, however.